why SLM Corporation [SLM] is a Good Choice for Investors After New Price Target of $17.75

-SLM Corporation [NASDAQ: SLM] plunged by -$0.26 during the normal trading session on Thursday and reaching a high of $14.24 during the day while it closed the day at $13.65.
+SLM Corporation [NASDAQ: SLM] stock went on a downward path that fall over -1.04% on Wednesday, amounting to a one-week price decrease of less than -11.14%.
 The company report on March 3, 2023 that Sallie Mae Chief Financial Officer Steve McGarry Enters into Retention Agreement with the Company.

 Sponsored